turbolinks/turbolinks-android/README.md

 ### Prerequisites

-We recommend using Turbolinks from an activity or an extension of your activity, like a custom controller.
+1. We recommend using Turbolinks from an activity or an extension of your activity, like a custom controller.
 This library hasn't been tested with Android Fragments (we don't use them).
 We'd recommend avoiding Fragments with this library, as they might produce unintended results.
+2. Android API 19+ is required as the `minSdkVersion` in your build.gradle

 ### 1. Add TurbolinksView to a Layout